The Zimmerly property (in the foreground) in the Columbia River Gorge National Scenic Area. (Image by Brady Holden)

 December 15, 2021 - Judge Fairgrieve issued a Final Order and Judgment affirming the Gorge Commission's decision, rejecting all of Zimmerly's and Nutter's arguments, and deeming Friends a prevailing party in the consolidated court cases.

-2021-22 - The Clark County Land Use Hearing Examiner has begun conducting a land use hearing to review Zimmerly's mining application under the National Scenic Area rules, the State Environmental Policy Act, and other applicable laws.
-Meanwhile, Zimmerly and Nutter have appealed Judge Fairgrieve's Final Order and Judgment to the Washington Court of Appeals.
+2021–23 - The Clark County Land Use Hearing Examiner is currently reviewing a land use application for mining permits under the National Scenic Area rules, the State Environmental Policy Act, and other applicable laws.
+Meanwhile, Zimmerly and Nutter continue litigating in state and federal court in their efforts to resume mining the site without first obtaining any land use permits.

 Friends’ conservation work is driven by members, volunteers, and activists.
 There are many ways to join our community of Gorge enthusiasts.
 Here are some ways to get started: